-Coast and Waterway Conservation Volunteer Project in New Zealand - Auckland
+Coastline Conservation and Education Volunteer Project in New Zealand - Auckland

-Interested in being a Coast and Waterway Conservation volunteer in New Zealand?
-International Volunteer HQ’s Coast and Waterway Conservation project enables volunteers to spend time outdoors assisting with a wide range of activities that help to protect and preserve New Zealand’s incredible natural environment.
-Volunteers gain experience and knowledge of conservation methods while providing important support for local initiatives that work to keep New Zealand beautiful and clean.
+Interested in protecting New Zealand’s beautiful beaches from plastic pollution and other litter?
+International Volunteer HQ’s Coastline Conservation and Education Project enables volunteers to spend time outdoors assisting with a wide range of activities that help to make a real difference to the issues facing New Zealand’s incredible coastal and marine environment.
+Volunteers gain experience and knowledge in running large-scale beach clean-ups and awareness-raising events and campaigns, facilitating education programs and training workshops, and providing important support for local initiatives that work to keep New Zealand’s coastlines and marine wildlife healthy.

 - Programs start every first and third Monday of the month